 It was a few years later that Hudspeth really decided that being a wildlife photographer could become a reality.
 One frosty morning, Hudspeth and some friends were headed out on a hunting trip when he spotted something near the road.
-Armed with his trusty camera, Hudspeth jumped out to vorite locations to view and photograph capture an image of his prey.
+Armed with his trusty camera, Hudspeth jumped out to capture an image of his prey.

 "I spotted this small screech owl asleep in a honeysuckle thicket," Hudspeth said.
-"I got out my camera and eased up about five feet from the owl to take a few pictures,
+"I got out my camera and eased up about five feet from the owl to take a few pictures, and that was really my first wildlife image.
 I swore from that day on that I was going to save up all of my nickels and dimes to buy myself a good camera."